A New Giraffe With A New Name To Boot, 'Lucchese' On Display At Fort Worth Zoo

 FORT WORTH, Texas (CBSDFW.COM) – Thousands of votes determined that ‘Lucchese’ was the perfect name for the Fort Worth Zoo’s newest giraffe calf.

-It beat out: Jabali (meaning “strong as a rock” in Swahili), Mwezi (“moon” in Swahili), Hickory and Thor.READ MORE: Workers In Texas And Other States Pushing Back Against Hospitals Requiring COVID-19 Vaccines
+It beat out: Jabali (meaning “strong as a rock” in Swahili), Mwezi (“moon” in Swahili), Hickory and Thor.READ MORE: $1.3 Million Worth Of Meth, Cocaine Seized In 4 Days At Southern Border

 Lucchese was born May 7 to parents Kala and Walter.
 He weighed 174 pounds at birth and stood more than 6 feet tall.
 This is Kala’s seventh calf and Walter’s first.